Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 \section{Enriques surfaces of type $\tilde{E_6}+\tilde{A_2}$}

 From Section \ref{sec3} to Section \ref{sec5}, we will construct the examples of Enriques surfaces given in Theorem \ref{mainSupersingular} (B) and Theorem \ref{mainClassical} (B).
-First, we consider the cases where the Enriques surfaces have a special elliptic fibration with a desired double fiber, that is, the cases of type $\tilde{E_6}+\tilde{A_2}$, of type $\VII$ and of type $\VIII$.
-Next we consider the remaining cases where the Enriques surfaces have a special quasi-elliptic fibration with a desired double fiber.
-In this section, we give Enriques surfaces of type $\tilde{E_6}+\tilde{A_2}$.
+First, we consider the Enriques surfaces of type $\tilde{E_6}+\tilde{A_2}$, of type $\VII$ and of type $\VIII$.
+In these cases, we use rational elliptic fibrations.
+Next we consider the remaining cases.
+In these cases, we use a rational quasi-elliptic fibration.
+In this section, we construct Enriques surfaces of type $\tilde{E_6}+\tilde{A_2}$.